Federal Regulations Satisfactory Academic Progress Policy

-You must complete your program of study within 1.5 (150%) times the normal length of a program of study.
+Students must complete their program of study within 1.5 (150%) times the normal length of a program of study.
 This includes all credit hours attempted whether they are completed or passed and includes accepted transfer credit.
-For example, if a program of study is 36 credit hours, the maximum timeframe to complete the program and receive financial aid is 54 attempted credit hours (36 X 1.5 = 54).
-The maximum timeframe will vary depending upon the length of the program of study.
-Students admitted to a program of study and required to enroll in Learning Support courses may receive Federal aid for up to a maximum of 30 attempted semester credits of Learning Support courses.
+For example, if a program of study is 36 credit hours, the maximum time-frame to complete the program and receive financial aid is 54 attempted credit hours (36 X 1.5 = 54).
+The maximum time-frame will vary depending upon the length of the program of study.
+Students required to enroll in Learning Support courses may receive federal aid for up to a maximum of 30 attempted semester credits of Learning Support courses.

 Financial Aid Warning

-If you do not meet the minimum cumulative GPA or fail to complete an overall minimum of 67% of attempted credits at the end of a semester you will be automatically placed on financial aid warning for the subsequent semester of enrollment.
-During the one semester warning period, you will remain eligible for federal and state financial aid and must improve your academic standing in order to meet the minimum requirements.
+Students who do not meet the minimum program GPA or fail to complete an overall minimum of two-thirds of attempted credits within their program of study at the end of a semester will automatically be placed on financial aid warning for the subsequent semester of enrollment.
+During the one semester warning period, students remain eligible for federal and state financial aid and must improve their academic standing in order to meet the minimum requirements.
 An appeal is not required for this status.
-You will be notified at your STC student email and in writing if placed on warning status.
+Students will be notified at their STC student email and in writing when placed on warning status.

 Financial Aid Suspension

-Failure to meet the minimum 2.0 GPA or 67% course completion requirements by the end of the financial aid warning period will result in the suspension of federal and state financial aid eligibility.
-If placed on financial aid suspension, you will not be eligible for federal or state financial aid until your cumulative GPA is 2.0 or higher and you have successfully completed a minimum of 67% of attempted credits.
-You will be notified at your STC student email and in writing when aid eligibility has been suspended.
-You have the right to appeal the suspension and request reinstatement of financial aid eligibility if extenuating circumstances prevented you from being successful.
+Failure to meet the minimum 2.0 GPA or two-thirds course completion requirements by the end of the financial aid warning period will result in the suspension of federal and state financial aid eligibility.
+Students placed on financial aid suspension will not be eligible for federal or state financial aid until the cumulative GPA of 2.0 is met and a minimum of two-thirds of overall attempted credits have been successfully completed.
+Students will be notified at their STC student email and in writing when aid eligibility has been suspended.
+Students have the right to appeal the suspension and request reinstatement of financial aid eligibility if extenuating circumstances prevented them from being successful.